HOPE028/EMMAS/README.md

 ## Final Comments:

 I hope I answered the questions in the wanted format.
-I also hope that the code was clean and that the comments helped make the code understandable.
+I also hope that my code was clean and that the comments helped make the code understandable.
 If there are any tips or suggestions that I should know when it comes to programming, please let me know as I love learning and improving the quality of my work.
 Lastly, thank you to whoever took the time to look at my work.
 I appreciate your consideration.